 - A vendor who works with your company

-It takes the experience and resources of a skilled work injury attorney to determine who may be at fault and what you can do about it.
+It takes the experience and resources of a skilled workplace injury attorney in Austin to determine who may be at fault and what you can do about it.

 Employers should provide employee training procedures to clarify potential job hazards and identify accident-prevention techniques to maximize safe workplace conditions and practices.
 Machines and equipment should receive regular maintenance checks to prevent breakdowns, repair malfunctions, and eliminate the risk of injury.
 Adequate inspections allow an employer to verify employees’ proper use of protective gear, confirm employees’ correct operation of machinery, and decrease the potential for accidents through proper assessment of equipment such as hoists, derricks, forklifts, winches, pulleys, and cranes.
 Causes of workplace injuries are most commonly attributed to an employer’s or co-worker’s negligence, inexperience, violation of safety regulations, or reckless behavior.